Inputs, outputs, and controls

 If issues are discovered that would completely prevent the prediction from running through successfully an error is raised and will appear immediately below the Run button, similar to:

-Most warnings and errors will appear almost immediately after submission, before any predictions are processed.
+Most warnings and errors will appear almost immediately after submission before any predictions are processed.
 We aim to make errors and warnings as easily understandable and actionable as possible.
-Let us know, by sending and email to help@iedb.org if you need assistance interpreting their meaning.
+Let us know, by sending an email to help@iedb.org if you need assistance interpreting their meaning.

 Changing parameters after a prediction